 The firm also built Turner motorcycles from 1914 to 1919, and built machines for Carbine (Melbourne) from 1914.
 They acquired the Carbine firm in 1922.

-A new 6 b.p. and 8 h.p. motor cycle evolved in Australia is the Invincible J.A.P., constructed from all-British materials.
+A new 6 h.p. and 8 h.p. motor cycle evolved in Australia is the Invincible J.A.P., constructed from all-British materials.
 The builders of this machine have embodied a number of fitments similar to American big-powered cycles, and the design of the whole frame is modelled after them.

-J.A.P. engines has been installed in the 4½, 6, and 8 h.p. models.
+J.A.P. engines have been installed in the 4½, 6, and 8 h.p. models.
 The gearbox is the British Burman, with plate clutch, and the change is of gate pattern fitted to the tank, and so arranged that it is impossible to overrun the neutral.
 The twist grip control is a feature, also the big forks, and the 28 x 3 wheels, equipped with hubs for heavy service.
 The tubing used in the frame construction is Renold's heavy gauge reinforced, and the engine clearance is six inches.